-If the complaint is about a member of staff, they will not take part in any review and responsibility for the investigation will be directed to their respective manager.
-For example, complaints about the BHSQ Manager will be reviewed by the head of BHSQ; complaints against the head of BHSQ will be reviewed by the Chairman of the BHSQ Board of Directors.
+If the complaint is about a member of staff and/or a representative of BHSQ, they will not take part in any review.
+Responsibility for the investigation will be directed to their respective manager, or an independent party.
+For example, complaints about the BHSQ Manager will be reviewed by the BHSQ Responsible Officer; complaints against the BHSQ Responsible Officer will be reviewed by the Chair of the BHSQ Board of Directors.